Bitcoin Price History: 2009 - 2025

 For this reason and others, many suspect that Nakamoto created Bitcoin, at least in part, in response to the way the events of those years played out.

-The Bitcoin price in 2009 was barely above zero.
-Real adoption of Bitcoin began to take place about two years later, and a major Bitcoin price surge happened for the first time.
+Real adoption of Bitcoin began to take place about two years after it was first introduced, and a major Bitcoin price surge happened for the first time.

 In 2011, the Electronic Frontier Foundation (EFF) accepted BTC for donations for a few months, but quickly backtracked due to a lack of a legal framework for virtual currencies.